 Permalink refers to the URL of your post in your website.
 Slug is a part of the permalink and it comes after your domain.

-I promise I will write more on SEO and other blogging related stuff focusing on book bloggers.
+I promise I will write more on SEO and other blogging related stuff focusing on new bloggers.
 But you will have to wait for that.
 Until then you can take a look at these related posts.

 - Getting More Comments On Your Blog – Things You Can Do Today!